Here’s How To Use Instagram For Small Businesses

 - Profile pic or logo – Display them consistently.

-- Descriptions — Develop a cohesive style for how you communicate about the images and videos.
-Cheeky, serious, simplicity, humorous, etc.
+- Descriptions – Develop a cohesive style for how you communicate about the images and videos.
+Cheeky, serious, simple, humorous, etc.

-- Grid — Not only does each post follow your theme, your layout can appear to have a pattern to it.
+- Grid – Not only does each post follow your theme, but your layout can also appear to have a pattern to it.

 Regardless of where on social media your marketing efforts call home, consistency is key.

 - People to see you over and over